harmony-one/h/progress/artem-kolodko.md

+2025-07-26 Sat (2.0h): refactoring bot configururation to work with specific positionId in the pool instead of checking all opened positions for the user wallet

+2025-07-25 Fri: fixed bug with liquidity amount if current market state, created docker image v0.0.2; continue testing

 2025-07-24 Thu: testing a new LP straregy bot; created a Docker image for v0.0.1 for test by non-developers

 2025-07-23 Wed: fixed bugs when creating new LP positions, and completed first implementation of a new LP strategy